 I took an interest in learning languages, as I wanted to travel and communicate with other people around the world, just like other students.
 When I first joined Spanish Beginners, I only knew of a few words from my Filipino heritage that are the same or similar in Spanish: libro (book), kutsara (cuchara in Spanish and spoon in English), and tenedor (fork).
 But after spending these past two years learning from the very best, my whole Spanish experience was worth every moment, as I was able to meet the most amazing group of peers who also shared the same passion as I did.
 The help and persistent support that I received from the Spanish faculty was amazing, and I enjoyed every lesson as if I were learning in person.
-When I would visit the school for in-person lessons, I would always learn something new about Spanish and Hispanic culture by cooking food imuy deliciosa! was always the best.
+When I would visit the school for in-person lessons, I would always learn something new about Spanish and Hispanic culture by cooking food ;muy deliciosa! was always the best.
 So what better way to show my appreciation for everything than by dressing up like my favourite teacher?
-As I finish my HSC, I hope for future students to develop a close relationship with their teacher and the school, so that maybe one day they too will 'dress like their favourite teacher'."

-Photo: Juliana (left) "dressing like her teacher" Mrs Vasco (right)
+As I finish my HSC, I hope for future students to develop a close relationship with their teacher and the school, so that maybe one day they too will 'dress like their favourite teacher'." ts to develop a school, so that their favourite Photo: Juliana (left) "dressing like her teacher" Mrs Vasco (right) Juliana Adetunji Year 12 Spanish Beginners

-NSL Instagram

-Follow us @nswschooloflanguages to keep up-to-date with all the latest news and events from our school.
+NSL Instagram Follow us @nswschooloflanguages to keep up-todate with all the latest news and events from our school.
 We will also share important information and updates from NSW Education and other relevant cultural and language-related posts.
 You may also like to follow us on Facebook for more in-depth posts about lesson days and school updates.

+SPANISH Español

 MODERN GREEK

 Ελληνικά